 Alchocoden (or Alcochodon, Alcocoden)

-- the planet that has the most essential dignity in the degree of the planet or place taken as hyleg ('giver or life'), whilst bearing an aspect to the hyleg.
+The planet that holds rulership over the degree of the planet or place taken as hyleg ('giver or life'), whilst bearing an aspect to the hyleg.
 It was used as the 'giver of years' since its general nature and fortitude was used to define the natural years of the life.

 William Lilly writes, (CA., pp.530-531):